akhilerm/ndm-eps/Implementing-BD-BDC.md

 ### 1. Implementation of BlockDevice(BD) resource

-A BlockDevice (BD) is defined as any physical/logical device that is available on the host.
+A BlockDevice (BD) is defined as any physical/logical storage device that is available on the host.
 Physical disks, virtual disks, partitions, lvms, RAID devices all can be categorized as block devices.

 ```
 sda           8:0    0 465.8G  0 disk